danielpfeifer02/ebpf-fast-relays/README.md

 program that used kernel-forwarding run:<br />
     ``source delete.sh``

-This, for example, removes all used eBPF programs that have been hooked to TC
+This, for example, removes all used eBPF programs that have been hooked to TC.